rmosolgo/graphql-ruby/guides/pro/monitoring.md

 ---
-title: GraphQL::Pro — Instrumentation For New Relic, Scout and Skylight
+title: GraphQL::Pro — Instrumentation For Appsignal, New Relic, Scout and Skylight
 ---

 `GraphQL::Pro` includes instrumentation for several platforms which add: